Prano Bailey-Bond

-Prano Bailey-Bond is a Welsh film director and writer.
+Prano Bailey-Bond (born 1982) is a Welsh film director and writer.
 Her debut feature film, Censor, premiered in 2021.

+Early life and education

+Bailey-Bond was born in 1982 and grew up in Wales.
+She studied at London College of Printing.

 Career

-Bailey-Bond studied at London College of Printing.
-She began directing with music videos and short films.
+Bailey-Bond began directing with music videos and short films.
 Her writing and directorial feature film debut, a psychological horror film named Censor, had its world premiere at the 2021 Sundance Film Festival.